insyri/tpy/.github/CONTRIBUTING.md

 2. Navigate to https://pylon.bot/studio and open the browser developer tools and find the network tab.
-3. Refresh the page and find (inside the network tab) the `GET` method under the file `user` and inspect the request.
+3. Refresh the page and find (inside the network tab) the `GET` method under the file `user` and inspect the reqwest.
 4. Find the `authorization` header under the request headers.

 ### IDE